CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 5. If **When Do you trust the author of the files in this folder** click on **Yes, I trust the authors**.

 ### Task 2: Create an Azure Cosmos DB SQL API account

+In this task, you will provision an Azure Cosmos DB SQL API account, configuring essential settings and retrieving the necessary connection details for future development.

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NoSQL API**).
 Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB NoSQL API account using the Azure SDK for .NET or any other SDK of your choice.